 There is a minimum pricing requirement under the SEBI ICDR Regulations.
 The Floor Price shall not be less than the average of the weekly high and low of the closing prices of the Equity Shares quoted on the stock exchange during the two weeks preceding the Relevant Date.
 For the purpose of determination of the Floor Price, 'stock exchange' shall mean any of the recognised stock exchanges in which the Equity Shares are listed and in which the highest trading volume in such Equity Shares has been recorded during the two weeks immediately preceding the Relevant Date.
-However, our Company may offer a discount of not more than 5% of the Floor Price in accordance with the approval of the Shareholders of our Company accorded through their resolution passed on February 18, 2022, and in terms of Regulation 176(1) of the SEBI ICDR Regulations.
+Our Company offered a discount of 4.57% of the Floor Price in accordance with the approval of the Shareholders of our Company accorded through their resolution passed on February 18, 2022, and in terms of Regulation 176(1) of the SEBI ICDR Regulations.

-Our Company, in consultation with the BRLM, shall determine the Issue Price, which shall be at or above the Floor Price.
+Our Company, in consultation with the BRLM, determined the Issue Price, which is at or above the Floor Price.

-The "Relevant Date" referred to above will be the date of the meeting in which the Board or the committee thereof decides to open the Issue and "stock exchange" means any of the recognized stock exchanges in India on which the Equity Shares of the issuer of the same class are listed and on which the highest trading volume in such Equity Shares has been recorded during the two weeks immediately preceding the Relevant Date.
-After finalisation of the Issue Price, our Company shall update this Preliminary Placement Document with the Issue details and file the same with the Stock Exchanges as the Placement Document.
+The "Relevant Date" referred to above is be the date of the meeting in which the Board or the committee thereof decides to open the Issue and "stock exchange" means any of the recognized stock exchanges in India on which the Equity Shares of the issuer of the same class were listed and on which the highest trading volume in such Equity Shares has been recorded during the two weeks immediately preceding the Relevant Date.
+After finalisation of the Issue Price, our Company has updated the Preliminary Placement Document with the Issue details and file the same with the Stock Exchanges as this Placement Document.